saolsen/gameplay/README.md

 and column 6 is the rightmost column.
 Then you would index the array as `board[col * 6 + row]`

 The `next_player` is the index of the player whose turn it is.
-Which means that is your agent.

 Then you must reply with a json action that looks like this.
 It is the column that you wish to drop your chip into (0-6).